 Charlie

-While I only saw one man wearing a skirt, everyone else in the street saw two men wearing skirts Well, I was wearing a denim Union kilt.
+While I only saw one man wearing a skirt, everyone else in the street saw two men wearing skirts :D Well, I was wearing a denim Union kilt.

 Charlie